Hiring a Photographer for Car Dealership Inventory

 What happens when a car is dirty, blocked in, or arrives late from recon?
 Strong operators adapt and keep the lane moving.
 Weak ones create exceptions that slow everything down.

 How many units can you shoot, process, and deliver in a day without quality slipping?
-Volume discipline is what separates inventory specialists from photographers who are great on one car and inconsistent on twenty.
+Volume discipline separates inventory specialists from photographers who are great on one car and inconsistent on twenty.

 What Good Answers Sound Like